vaperrin98/beautiful-jekyll/index.md

 What could make your neighborhood so great compared to others?
 Let's visualize some infos for the boroughs.
 -> put graphs/figures concerning the boroughs

 With this in mind, let's select some factors that could help us identify boroughs with a lot in common.
-We selected:
-- Employment rate
-- Households median income
-- Crime rates per thousand population
-- Life satisfaction score
-- Worthwhileness score
-- Happiness score
-- Anxiety score
+We selected the four well-being scores, the employment rate, the household income, and the crime rates.
+These variables were selected to study the differences between neighborhoods in terms of well-being, security and economic stability.

 ***Now, let's dive into the real stuff.***